COVID-19 Vaccination Offer for 12 to 15 year olds

 However, this is NOT from the NHS and it is NOT GENUINE.
 It contains inaccurate and misleading information.
 Please do not distribute.

-Parents or guardians do not need to contact their local GP or other NHS services, nor make an appointment through the National Booking Service.
+Parents or guardians do not need to contact their local GP or other NHS services, nor make an appointment through the National Booking Service if their child is receiving the vaccine in school.
 SAIS providers will put in place processes to exclude children that have already received a first dose under previous JCVI advice.

 Please do take the time to read the additional information below to help you and your child to make an informed decision about the COVID-19 vaccination.